flame-engine/flame/doc/keyboard-input.md

 KeyboardHandlers must only be added to games that are mixed with `HasKeyboardHandlerComponents`.

 > ⚠️ Attention: If `HasKeyboardHandlerComponents` is used, you must remove `KeyboardEvents`
-> from the game mixing list to avoid conflicts.
+> from the game mixin list to avoid conflicts.

 After applying `HasKeyboardHandlerComponents`, it will be possible to override an `onKeyEvent` method.

-This method receives two parameters, first the [`RawKeyEvent`](https://api.flutter.dev/flutter/services/RawKeyEvent-class.html) that triggered the callback in the first place.
+This method receives two parameters.
+First the [`RawKeyEvent`](https://api.flutter.dev/flutter/services/RawKeyEvent-class.html) that triggered the callback in the first place.
 The second is a set of the currently pressed [`LogicalKeyboardKey`](https://api.flutter.dev/flutter/widgets/KeyEventResult-class.html).

 The returned value should be `true` to allow the continuous propagation of the key event among other components.